Rosemary Cramp: Early life and education

-Cramp was born on 6 May 1929 in Cranoe, Leicestershire, England.
+Rosemary Jean Cramp was born on 6 May 1929 in Cranoe, Leicestershire, England.
 She grew up on her father's farm in Leicestershire and was educated at Market Harborough Grammar, a grammar school in Market Harborough, Leicestershire.
 At age 12, she found evidence of a Roman villa on her family land at Glooston.
+She said she always felt she was meant to be an archaeologist, wanting a detective kit for her seventh birthday.

-Cramp went on to study English language and literature at St Anne's College, Oxford.
+Cramp went on to study English language and literature at St Anne's College, Oxford, where her tutor was Iris Murdoch.
+During her degree, having come to the attention of archaeologist Margerie Venables Taylor, she attended the archaeological field school held at Corbridge, Northumberland, and was an active member of the Oxford University Archaeological Society.
 She graduated with a Bachelor of Arts (BA) degree; as per tradition, her BA was later promoted to Master of Arts (MA Oxon).
-She remained at St Anne's to complete a postgraduate Bachelor of Letters (BLitt) degree in 1950; her thesis concerned the relevance of archaeological evidence in relation to Old English poetry.
+She remained at St Anne's to study for a postgraduate Bachelor of Letters (BLitt) degree under Christopher Hawkes, which she completed in 1950.
+Her thesis concerned the relevance of archaeological evidence in relation to Old English poetry, and was titled "Some aspects of Old English vocabulary in the light of recent archaeological evidence".